What is tuition?

 Where can I find the college academic calendar?

-The MGCCC academic calendar provides students with important dates to remember.
-Visit http://www.mgccc.edu/future_students/academic_calendar.php.
+The MGCCC Academic Calendar provides students with important dates to remember.

 How do I register for classes?

-The COMPASS test is a language, reading and math assessment available to students once they have applied to MGCCC; students without ACT scores take the COMPASS test for placement purposes.
-Students may schedule appointments for placement tests by enrolling in our online appointment software or by contacting their local campus Assessment Center or Admissions Office.
-Students unable to use a computer to take the test may take ASSET, a print version of the test.
-If you require this or other special test accommodations, contact the Assessment Center.
+The ACCUPLACER test is a language, reading and math assessment available to students once they have applied to MGCCC; students without ACT scores take the ACCUPLACER test for placement purposes.
+To make an appointment for testing, visit https://www.mgccc.edu/assessment_centers/ or contact the campus Assessment Center.
+If you require special test accommodations, contact the Assessment Center.

 How do I apply for federal/state financial aid and scholarships?